ALIVEisHERE001/ALIVE-Knowledgeexplorer/README.md

     ## 🧠 Design Notes

-    This project was conceived with human-in-the-loop design in mind and tailored specifically for "ALIVE-Knowledgeexplorer" in the "knowledge_explorer" domain, implemented in Python.
+    This project was conceived with research-grade experimentation in mind and tailored specifically for "ALIVE-Knowledgeexplorer" in the "ai_consciousness" domain, implemented in Python.

     ## 📐 Architecture Sketch